July 18th, 2019

-We want another big day to make the following day a shorter distance into town.
-It’s was cold overnight but thankfully it did not rain.
+We hope for another big day to make the following day a shorter distance into town.
+It was cold overnight but thankfully did not rain.
 All my stuff is bone-dry in the morning and easy to pack.
 A steep climb greets us within minutes and I am happy for the warmth it brings.
 But then we are on an exposed ridge for awhile and the cold wind forces me to put layers back on.

 The sunrise is nice, the rays filtering through the clouds.
 It stays overcast, windy and cool all morning.
 This is a good thing since we walk through some burn areas that are very exposed.
-There is also no water for almost 19 miles.
+There’s also no water for almost 19 miles.
 Mostly the trail goes through logging forests of lodgepole? pine.
-It is easy and fast, so I make 15 miles by 11 am.
+It’s easy and fast, so I make 15 miles by 11 am.

-We decide to delay our lunch a bit so that we can get to Lemhi Pass, which is accessible by car.
+We decide to delay our lunch a bit so that we can get to Lemhi Pass, which is accessible by car…read possible trail-magic opportunities.
+Hey, we gotta at least try!
 At the pass are a bunch of interpretative signs describing the history of the area, namely to do with Lewis and Clark.
 The nearby Sacajawea Memorial has a spring, picnic tables, and a toilet.
 Apparently we are collecting our water from the headwaters of the Missouri.
 Just on the other side of the pass are the headwaters of the Columbia.
 It’s a beautiful spot and dead quiet.
 Where are all the tourists?
-We had been dreaming of trail magic but no luck.
+Our dreams of trail magic are put on hold for another time.
 A great lunch spot will have to suffice.

-The loneliest toilet in the world at Lemhi Pass.
+The loneliest pit toilet in the world at Lemhi Pass.

 We have walked a quarter mile off trail to the picnic area and don’t want to go back by the road.
 I never thought I’d say this, at least not this soon, but we should try to bushwhack back up to the trail.
 It’s only a quarter mile, after all.
 There are notes that others have done it.
 This time it’s an awesome bushwhack!
-Not only is it easy walking but we encounter an owl baby just sitting on the forest floor.
+Not only is it easy walking but we encounter a Great Grey owl baby just sitting on the forest floor.
 I approach to get some pictures but this baby I do NOT want to mess with.
 Raptors can bite and claw something fierce.
-It is clicking its beak to warn us off and it is a HUGE baby.
+It’s clicking its beak to warn us off and it’s a HUGE baby.
 Besides, I’m sure the parents are nearby and looking after it.
-It is still all fuzzy but I can see that its primary wing feathers have come in.
-It is just learning to fly.
+It’s still all fuzzy but I can see that its primary wing feathers have come in.
+It’s just learning to fly.
 What a great find and all because we were off the trail!

-Later I do some research in town to find that the chick is a great grey owl, the largest species of owl by length.
+The great grey owl is the largest species of owl by length.
 Its size and characteristic yellow eyes give it away.
-It is a new bird species for me!
+It’s a new bird species for me!

 The trail is back up on the ridgeline where there are wide open expanses with huge gnarled trees here and there.
 I’ve climbed up to 9500′ again but it doesn’t feel that high.
 There are cows and it’s like walking through a pasture with amazing views all around.
 It’s one of my favorite parts of the trail so far.
 The road goes up and down a lot but I don’t mind anymore.
 I feel like I could walk all day, enjoying the sunshine and endless vistas…walking bliss.